tarjin/lore-rapid-fire-screenshots/README.md

 [Source code for lore-rapid-fire-screenshots.exe](https://github.com/tarjin/lore-rapid-fire-screenshots/blob/main/Source%20code%20for%20Lore-Rapid-Fire-Screenshot%20-%20main.rs.pdf)

-After double-clicking lore-rapid-fire-screenshots.exe a Windows Command window will appear showing the following.
+After double-clicking lore-rapid-fire-screenshots.exe a window will appear showing the following.
 Note: lore-subprocess-capture-one-png.exe must be in the same folder as lore-rapid-fire-screenshots.exe.